IKARO1/DCRP/README.md

 A program to give you custom discord Playing statuses know as Rich presents Hello thanks for Downloading DCRP!

+NOTE: the application has to be running in order to show the presents(its takes almost no processing power so just minimize it)
 How to setup: